GTMssj/VimPlugins/README.md

 # VimPlugins
-My init.vim file for nvim and vim-plug
+* My init.vim file for nvim and vim-plug
+* plus codes for installing zsh